-“Bill Shorten once described former PM Tony Abbott as a ‘dinosaur’ with his views on women of the Mr Shorten, I would suggest it might be time to take a look in the mirror.”
+“Bill Shorten once described former PM Tony Abbott as a ‘dinosaur’ with his views on women.
+Mr Shorten, I would suggest it might be time to take a look in the mirror.”

 3. When she trolled the Daily Mail

 Lisa Wilkinson and fellow co-host Georgie Gardner both underwent the mammograms on-air in 2013 to help raise awareness of breast cancer.
 As an ambassador for the National Breast Cancer Foundation, Lisa admitted to feeling like a “fraud” for not walking her talk when it came to regular screenings.
-Lisa (and Georgie) had a mammogram and the results read out live on-air so that Aussie women would drop the guilt and take action too.
+Lisa (and Georgie) had a mammogram, and shared their results live on-air so that Aussie women would drop the guilt and take action too.